ibm-cloud-docs/power-iaas/creating-vm-ssh-keys.md

 You must [generate a public SSH key](#ssh-setup) before you can create an AIX VM with a configured SSH key.

 1. Ensure that you have the necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.
-For more information, see [Classic infrastructure permissions](https://cloud.ibm.com/docs/account?topic=account-mngclassicinfra#how-classic-infra-permissions-work){: external} and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).
+For more information, see [Classic infrastructure permissions](https://cloud.ibm.com/docs/account?topic=account-mngclassicinfra#how-classic-infra-permissions-work){: external} and [Managing device access](https://cloud.ibm.com/docs/virtual-servers?topic=virtual-servers-managing-device-access){: external}.

 2. Click **Virtual server instances** from the left navigation in the {{site.data.keyword.powerSys_notm}} user interface.